Boom! The politics of black sound

 Ifekoya’s recent work has been presented at: Embassy Gallery, Edinburgh, Wysing Arts Centre, Cambridgeshire; New Art Exchange, Nottingham (2017); Transmission Gallery, Glasgow; Serpentine Galleries, London; and Stevenson Gallery, Cape Town (2016).
 Recent performances have taken place at ICA, London and KW institute, Berlin (2017) and Jerwood Space, London and Whitstable Biennial (2016).
 Ifekoya is an Art Foundation Fellow in Live Art for 2017.

 For more info, visit Evan's website here or follow them on Instagram @evan_ife

-madison moore is s cultural critic and DJ based in London.
+Madison Moore is a cultural critic and DJ based in London.
 His work touches pop culture, queer studies, nightlife, sound, media, visual culture and contemporary art, and blurs the lines between pop culture, theory and art. madison holds a PhD in American Studies from Yale University and is currently an ERC funded researcher in 'Modern Moves' in the department of English at King's College London.
 In April 2017 his first book Fabulous: The Rise of the Beautiful Eccentric will be published byYale University Press.

 For more info, visit madison's website here or follow him on Instagram @madisonmooreonline

 Boom!
-The politics of black sound is a collaboration between King's College London's Department of English and artist Evan Ifekoya, brokered and supported by the Cultural Institute at King's in partnership with Somerset House Studios.
+The politics of black sound is a collaboration between King's College London's Department of English and artist Evan Ifekoya, brokered and supported by the university's Culture team in partnership with Somerset House Studios.